-4. If you have purchased the optional high-availability product for CXFS, DMF, TMF, and local XVM, insert the SGI Cluster Manager x.x for Linux - Storage Software Plug-ins CD.
+4. If you have purchased the optional high-availability product for CXFS, DMF, TMF, and local XVM, insert the SGI Cluster Manager 4.1 for Linux - Storage Software Plug-ins CD.
 Do the following to mount the CD and see its contents:

-'''

 mount /dev/cdrom /mnt/cdrom

 cd /mnt/cdrom

 ls

-COPYING README RPM_MD5_SUMS SGI TRANS.TBL
+COPYING README RPM\MD5\SUMS SGI TRANS.TBL

-'''
+Read the README file to learn a

-Read the README file to learn about any late-breaking changes in the installation procedure.
+Read the README file to learn about any late-breaking changes in the installation procedure and exact RPM names.